EnterpriseDB/barman/doc/manual/50-feature-details.en.md

 > **NOTE:**
 > Currently, `ABORT_STOP` is ignored by retry 'post' hook scripts.
 In
-> these cases, apart from lodging an additional warning, `ABORT_STOP`
+> these cases, apart from logging an additional warning, `ABORT_STOP`
 > will behave like `ABORT_CONTINUE`.

 ### Backup scripts